 Secondly, it is impossible to move every one of the 7 billion people on this planet to the new one.
 Only the smartest and the richest of humans will be given the opportunity to move on and establish a new human colony.
 The rest, sadly, will remain on Earth.

 So, while the human race may survive the current climate crisis on account of space travel in the next 50-100 years, the larger population of humans (~99.9%) will be left on Earth.
 If interplanetary colonization is seen as a justification for destroying ecosystems for “development”, then it is clearly not good enough.
-Because only a handful of people will manage to escape it’s implications.
+Because only a handful of people will manage to escape its implications.
 The rest of the human population will be left languishing to scrape a living.
-I don’t think the smartest and the richest of the world will want to start a new life with the blood of billions on their hands.
+I don’t think the smartest and the richest of the world will want to start a new life with the blood of billions on their hands (or maybe they would).

 Therefore, regardless of whether we move to a new planet or not, it is imperative that we continue our efforts to reduce the rate and impact of climate change and ecosystem destruction.